Saturday, June 28, 2025

 The rules were adopted as a resolution issued by the Supreme Court, which reflects the fact that not all Justices agreed on everything.
 One justice issued a lengthy opinion in which he actually dissented on the approval of certain provisions.
 Others issued separate opinions in which they also objected to some aspects of the approved rules.
 Yet, even though they did not all agree on everything, they all voted to approve the project, so the rules will go into effect in January 2026.
 You can read the Court's resolution and the Justices' opinions here.
 You can read the new rules in full here.

 The rules are indeed a completely new approach to the regulation of the profession in the island which up to now had been mostly based on an antiquated code based on the ABA Canons of 1908.
-The rules are unique in many ways and over the next few days I will post comments on different aspects as I examine them in more detail.
+The rules are a translated version of the Model Rules but they are also are unique in some ways.

 1. Rules unique to the practice of law in the island